dan-tripp/nvda-add-on-data-ssml/README.md

 			<td>
 			<th>technique=inline
 			<th>technique=index
-			<th>technique=page-wide-override
+			<th>technique=page-wide
 		</tr>
 		<tr>
 			<th scope="row">Description of technique
 			<td>The JS adds an encoded version of the entire data-ssml attribute value into the text content of the element that has the data-ssml attribute.
 So this technique adds a lot of our encoding characters all over the page.
 			<td>The JS adds a list of all of the data-ssml attribute values on the page into a central "hiding place" in the DOM root, near the footer.
 To the text content of each element that has the data-ssml attribute, the JS only adds an encoded integer index, which represents an array index in the central "hiding place".
 So this adds a lot less of our encoding characters all over the page than the "inline" technique does.
-			<td>Like technique=index, the JS uses a central "hiding place".
-Unlike the other two techniques, in this technique the JS adds nothing to the text content.
-Instead, the plugin does a string lookup to do a central lookup of plainText -> SSML.
-This technique assumes that you only want to override plainText XYZ one way on a page.
-So you can have "3'" announced as "3 prime" or "3 feet", but not both.
+			<td>Lets you do a "page-wide override" of how a certain string is spoken.
+Doesn't let you do any kind of spoken presentation control beyond this.
+So you can have "3'" spoken as "3 prime" or "3 feet", but not both - not on the same web page.
+Like technique=index, the JS adds one "hiding place" to the web page.
+Unlike the other two techniques, in this technique the JS doesn't add any encoded characters to the text content.
 The string lookup uses a case-insensitive whole-word regex, roughly.
 		</tr>
 		<tr>
 			<th scope="row">Left/right arrow nav sees junk characters